lsst-sitcom/sitcomtn-004/index.rst

 The thermal compensations are often hard to determine with good accuracy, especially for the mirrors.
 This functionality will enable the users to easily determine whether the thermal LUTs are helping with the performance or not.

 For now, the thermal LUTs only use the bulk temperature as the input variable.
-There is no plan to utilize the thermal gradients.
+There is no plan to utilize the thermal gradients.\ [#label2]_
 The functional form of the thermal compensations will be the 5th order standard polynomials, to comply with LTS-88 :cite:`LTS-88` and LTS-206 :cite:`LTS-206`).
 All the thermal coefficients are set to zeros before we have good measurements of the thermal commpensations.

+.. [#label2] The only exception is that for M2, Harris already implemented thermal compensations due to the x, y, and radial gradients.
+We should keep those, and implement a switch to be able to toggle it on and off easily.

 #############
 Azimuth angle